skillrepos/copilot-dd/codespace-labs.md

  ![generate pr link](./images/cdd152.png?raw=true "Generate pr link")
  ![generated link](./images/cdd153.png?raw=true "Generated link")

 6. Click on the link in the chat dialog.
 This should open up a screen with a pull request initiated for merging the dev branch into the main branch.
-Close the Chat interface by clicking on the **^** symbol in the upper right corner of the dialog.
+Close the Chat interface by clicking on the small downward-pointing arrow **v** symbol in the upper right corner of the dialog.

  ![collapse chat](./images/cdd154.png?raw=true "Collapse chat")